gdc3000/wa_collisions/doc/Feature_Design_V1.md

     - How it connects to the use cases
         - This can be used as a module to draw different types of visualizations.

+### Component to render the result of statistical analysis results
+    - Name: RenderStats
+    - What it does?
+        - Given the resulting object of a statistical analysis, it renders the object to the user in a concise and visually pleasing way that is also consisitent to the rest of the package's visualizations.
+    - Input:
+        - A python object that contains result of a statistical analysis (regression for example)
+    - Output:
+        - A visualization of the result and a summary paragraph
+    - How it connects to the user cases
+        - This can be used in all the use cases where user perform ML/statistical analysis as a standard output framework

 ### Add more!!!